Your pet wants you to read our newsletter. (Then give them a treat.)

 As anyone who has lived with dogs knows, they can provide incredible solace for people when they’re struggling.
 After these past few years, mental health concerns abound, and we definitely need the help of our favorite furry pals.
 For some, that comfort goes beyond being a soft shoulder to cry on; people struggling with their mental health can have their dog registered as an emotional support animal (ESA).

-Unlike regular service-dog registration, ESAs don’t have to go through puppy service-dog training to get an emotional support animal registration.
+Unlike regular service-dog registration, ESAs don’t have to go through puppy service-dog training to get emotional support animals registration.
 They don’t even have to be a dog.
-But be careful: Although there are a lot of websites out there that claim to be able to register your service dog online or provide a license, for your dog to legitimately qualify as an ESA, you will have to get a letter from a certified mental health professional.
-Below, what you need to know about ESAs, and how to register your dog as one.
+But be careful: Although there are a lot of websites out there that claim to be able to register your service dog online or provide a license, for your dog to get a legitimate emotional support animal registration, you will have to get a letter from a certified mental health professional.
+Below, what you need to know about ESA registration.

 What is an ESA, exactly?